Kendrick extrication device: Application

 The device can be quickly and easily inserted into the seat of a vehicle by a single rescuer, allows access to the airway and conforms to any body size.
 A KED is typically used only on hemodynamically stable victims; unstable victims are extricated using rapid extrication techniques without the prior application of the KED.

 Once the KED is slid into position, it is secured to the victim with straps in order to prevent movement.
 The first strap that is secured is the middle torso strap.
 According to the KED users' manual securing this strap secures the greatest area of the device and therefore provides the greatest stability while securing the rest of the device.
 Next the bottom torso strap is secured, however the top torso strap is not secured until just prior to moving the patient to the long spine board.
 This is to allow the patient to breathe easily while the rest of the device is secured.
 Following the bottom torso strap the leg straps are secured.
 These may be applied in a "criss-cross" fashion (according to the KED users' manual this is the most commonly used method), or applied by securing them to their respective sides.
 If there is any evidence of a groin injury the "criss-cross" method cannot be used.
 Following application of the leg straps the void between the head and device is padded as needed and the head is secured.
 Finally, just prior to moving the patient to a long spine board the top strap is secured.
-Some schools teach this order by remembering the phrase "My Baby Looks Hot Tonight" or "Maori Boys Love Hairy Teke", where the beginning of each word stands for Middle torso strap, Bottom torso strap, Leg straps, Head strap and Top torso strap.
+Some schools teach this order by remembering phrases such as "My Baby Looks Hot Tonight", where the beginning of each word stands for Middle torso strap, Bottom torso strap, Leg straps, Head strap and Top torso strap.

 The head pad can bring the head too far forward for the side panels to fully immobilize it.
 Care must be taken to secure the head properly to maintain neutral immobilization.
 If the head is too far forward, the head is brought back to meet the KED unless crepitus, pain or resistance is met.
 If these symptoms are present, the head is immobilized in the position found.

 There has been debate surrounding the exact order of applying the torso straps, with some saying that the order does not matter as long as the torso is secured before the head.
 The KED users' manual is sometimes used in these debates: it states the reason the top strap is last is a function of breathing and not the process of immobilization itself.